 4. Use proper equipment

-It’s important to use weights that you can handle, in order to avoid straining your muscles.
+It’s important to use weights that you can handle to avoid straining your muscles.

 5. Breathe correctly